-According to Gartner’s 2019 CIO Agenda report which surveyed 3,000 CIOs and IT leaders, over the next few years CIOs will be tasked with delivering digital at scale in order to support the customer-centric strategies intended to improve how companies interface with their digitally-centric customers.
+Over the next few years, CIOs will be tasked with delivering digital at scale in order to support the customer-centric strategies intended to improve how companies interface with their digitally-centric customers.
 For companies to shift towards being more customer-centric, they need to create a unified experience across all of their touchpoints.
 And in order to do that, CIOs and senior IT leaders need to focus on building the infrastructure and capabilities that will support those efforts.
 But delivering technology will not be enough to steer their companies towards this whole new way of doing business.
 CIOs need to take on a broader role and help transform the whole organization towards a digital-first positioning, and that is something that needs to be driven from the highest levels of an organization.

 In the past, IT was used to simply support the business strategy, but if CIOs want to future-proof their careers in the age of digital, they need to be a leader in redefining it.
 Here are some tips for CIOs and aspiring IT leaders for how to get more focused and shore up skills and background to ensure they will remain – or become – relevant focal points in their organizations’ digital evolutions.